TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 ```
 ### <ins>MOTRPAC, LINCS and GTEx</ins>

-MoTrPAC Genes affected by exercise, are expressed in matched tissues in humans in GTEx, that are either matches or inverse matches of a perturbation signal in LINCS = compounds or perturbations that might promote or interfere with exercise benefit
+This query identifies MoTrPAC Genes that are 1) affected by exercise, 2) are expressed in matched tissues in humans in GTEx, and 3) that are either matches or inverse matches of a perturbation signal in LINCS.
+Result list of compounds could be further explored as candidates to promote or interfere with exercise benefit.

-Graphical Reprentation
+Graphical Representation
 ```cypher
 MATCH (motrpac_code:Code {SAB:"MOTRPAC"})<-[:CODE]-(motrpac_concept:Concept)-[r1:associated_with]->(rat_gene_concept:Concept)-[r2:has_human_ortholog]->(hgnc_concept:Concept)<-[r3 {SAB:"LINCS"}]-(perturbagen_concept:Concept),
 (motrpac_concept:Concept)-[r4:located_in]->(tissue_concept_1:Concept)-[r5:part_of]-(tissue_concept_2:Concept)-[r6:expresses {SAB:"GTEXEXP"}]->(gtex_concept:Concept)-[r7:expressed_in {SAB:"GTEXEXP"}]-(hgnc_concept:Concept),